piotrkabacinski/pug-unpug/README.md

 ## Pre-commit

-Right before commit `*.pxx` files are automatically changed to `.pug` are readded to current revision thanks to pre-commit indicator (`package.json:17`)
+Right before commit `*.pxx` files are automatically changed to `.pug` and readded to current revision thanks to pre-commit indicator (`package.json:17`)